 7. Training institutions are very few in number in India which provide real-time environmental understanding.

-8. Scarcity of infrastructural facilities – fire stations and accommodation of personnel etc.
+8. Scarcity of infrastructural facilities – fire stations and accommodation of personnel, etc.

 9. Regular analysis is mostly not done.

-10. Public awareness (DOs & DON’Ts), conduct of regular mock drills and evacuation drills are not conducted.
+10. Public awareness (DOs & DON’Ts), conduct of regular mock drills, and evacuation drills are not conducted.

 11. Many commercial and residential buildings especially skyscrapers, have been found laying fire safety norms aside.
-Many occupiers or societies do not bother to install the fire prevention systems in their buildings.
+Many occupiers or societies do not bother to install fire prevention systems in their buildings.

 Fire safety legislation in the UK